How to Make a Quilted Jacket with a Pattern

 I used beige linen for the primary material, and the contrasting fabrics are blue floral cotton and an old blue & white striped shirt that I found in a thrift shop for $2.

 I lined my quilted jacket with hand-dyed linen.
-I created my soy milk mordant to soak my linen fabric before naturally dyeing it with avocado pips and skin.
+I created a soy milk mordant to soak my linen fabric before naturally dyeing it with avocado pips and skin.

 If you don’t want to sew a quilt, find a premade quilt that is either new or vintage.